shark46/JDY-41-configurator/README.md

 <img src=Screenshot.png>
 Script was created by Deepseek with a bit of my assistance.
-Library needed for this script: pyserial. <br>
+Library needed for this script: pyserial.

 ```
 pip install pyserial
 ```